 This idea is simple, instead of paying all of your bills first, simply put a set amount into your emergency fund before paying any bills or doing any spending.
 This will force you to save your money, pay your bills and cut out any unnecessary spending habits.

 6. Get a Side Hustle

 There are so many options to make a little extra money.
 This can include ride-share, grocery shopping services, or food delivery, to name a few.
-There are many more opportunities that can be done on your days off or in your spare time.
+Many more opportunities can be done on your days off or in your spare time.

 7. Plan Out your Tax Refund

-The average tax return is $2,881, this can be a major boost to an emergency fund.
-Plan to deposit the full amount straight into your newly dedicated savings account.
+The average tax return is $2,881, and this can be a major boost to an emergency fund—plan to deposit the full amount straight into your newly dedicated savings account.

 8. Reevaluate and Adapt

 Once you have been taking the above steps for a few months, look at how it has been going and make the necessary adjustments to reach your emergency fund goals.

 The benefits of having a rainy day fund cannot be taken for granted.
 Setting a clear list of guidelines can prevent you from using the money for a non-emergency.
 Vacations, Christmas, home renovations, and expected bills are not emergencies.

 Items that could be considered an emergency are: